veden/Rampant/README.md

 # Version History

 0.15.16 -
+- Tweak: Increased chunks processed at a time from 200 to 3000
+- Tweak: Increased failed unit behaviors from 6 to 10
+- Optimization: Preallocated a position for use in squad movement
-- Optimization: Greatly reduced reindexing time
+- Optimization: Greatly reduced reindexing time and chunk scoring
+- Framework: Split chunk scoring and custom ai chunk purging
+- Framework: Refactored code into more appropriate modules

 0.15.15 -
 - Fixed: Desync when reindexing chunks (https://forums.factorio.com/viewtopic.php?f=94&t=31445&start=180#p287941)